 The town of Fungurume in southern Katanga Province of the DRC has undergone phenomenal growth since Tenke Fungurume Mining (TFM) began developing a copper mine there in 2006.
 New migrants, attracted by the possibility of jobs and prospects of other opportunities, have caused the population to grow from 50,000 to nearly 100,000.
 This rapid population growth has outpaced the town’s ability to plan for and accommodate this sudden change.
 The resulting urban growth is piecemeal and generally lacking in essential services such as water, electricity, and drainage, as well as social, economic and cultural facilities.

 To assist in this process, TFM commissioned a long-term urbanization plan for the town and created a Social Fund to finance priority infrastructure needs.
 In order to facilitate community involvement and input in the planning process, TFM is engaging Global Communities to develop a community-based Urban Development Committee.
-Global Communities is launching a consultative, participatory process involving all residents and stakeholders throughout the town to identify priority infrastructure needs consistent with the Urban Management Plan which meet the criteria for funding by the Social Fund.
-A team of community organizers and engineers supported by Global Communities will work with neighborhood groups established through this process to review urban infrastructure problems and propose solutions.
-Members of these community groups will join local and provincial government representatives on the Urban Development Committee to guide the long-term urbanization of Fungurume.
+Global Communities established a consultative, participatory process involving all residents and stakeholders throughout the town to identify priority infrastructure needs consistent with the Urban Management Plan which meet the criteria for funding by the Social Fund.
+A team of community organizers and engineers supported by Global Communities worked with neighborhood groups established through this process to review urban infrastructure problems and propose solutions.